stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

     .submitAndWait(graphics);
 ```

-The component mapping is determined from the image by the new helper:
+The component mapping for the texture is determined from the image by the new helper:

 ```java
 VkComponentMapping mapping = ComponentMapping.of(image.components());